fitnr/convertdate/README.md

 Holidays
 --------

-North American holidays are the focus of the `holidays` module, but pull requests are welcome.
+North American holidays are the current focus of the `holidays` module, but pull requests are welcome.

 ````python
 from convertdate import holidays